Install IGX-Software

 It may take several days for Lontium to approve your registration.

-1. Extract the downloaded files on Tegra Linux with:
+3. Extract the downloaded files on Tegra Linux by running the following code.

 Copy